- 12 Dec 2025

 If Slate AI finds an answer in your sources, it can return an answer faster.
 If it can’t find an answer in the sources you give it, it expands its search to the wider web (assuming you haven’t told it not to as part of its prompt).

-You can add knowledge sources to AI-enabled chat bots (specifically, an agent or an AI chat bot) and to Slate AI (the general-purpose tool accessible from the user menu sidebar on any Slate page).
+You can add knowledge sources to AI-enabled chat bots (specifically, to an agent or an AI chat bot) and to Slate AI (the general-purpose tool accessible from the user menu sidebar on any Slate page).

 Creating a new knowledge source